johnkucera00/Portfolio/README.md

 # Portfolio
-Examples of my Coding projects and Written Assignments for Computer Science/IT Classes.
+Examples of my Coding projects and Technical Papers for Computer Science/IT Classes.

 My name is John Kucera.
 I am an undergraduate Computer Science major and Cybersecurity minor attending the University of Maryland Global Campus.
 My expected graduation date is May 2022.
 My current GPA is 4.0.